rm511130/docker-chess/README.md

 And access the Chess App using a browser: http://127.0.0.1:8080

-# Now let's run Docker-Chess on a Kubernetes Cluster
+# Running Docker-Chess on a Kubernetes Cluster

 In the example below, I'm using a [TKGI](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid-Integrated-Edition/index.html) K8s cluster that was previously created.
 The name of the cluster is `large`.